oisinhg-edu/user_generator/readme.md

 Generates then writes to a file realistic-looking user data including usernames, passwords, emails, bios, account creation timestamps, date of birth, and account status.

-This script is specifically for a database where the user table includes the following columns: ('username', 'email', 'password', 'bio', 'joined_at', 'dob', 'status')
+This script is specifically for a database where the user table includes the following columns: ('username', 'email', 'password', 'bio', 'joined_at', 'dob', 'status').

 ---

 ## Features